Put Together… ish: My AT Initial Gear List

 This section is going to be more of a quick rundown than the others, mostly because I have very little to say on these pieces of gear.
-Please note that I’m not including everything that I will be carrying on this list, but that this represents the majority of my not covered base weight.
+Please note that I’m not including everything that I will be carrying on this list, but that this represents the majority of my not-covered base weight.
 There are small odds and ends that make up approximately 1.6 lbs of my base weight that I won’t be covering mostly for privacy’s sake.
 Hey, I can have some secrets.

 - Trekking Poles, specifically the Black Diamond Distance Zs.
 I’m a recent convert to trekking poles but I honestly can’t imagine attempting this thru-hike without them.
-The weight reduction is a game changer.
+The weight reduction is a game-changer.

 - Cloths.
 I will be carrying two sets, one for hiking and the other for camp.
 My base layer is a Smartwool Merino, my pants are Fjallraven Keb Trousers, with an Arc’Teryx Atom Hoodie for insulation.
-I’ll be carrying a REI Rainier jacket and pants in case of rain, and Marmot long underwear for colder nights.
-I’ll be starting off with Merrell Thermochill boots to start with smartwool socks.
+I’ll be carrying an REI Rainier jacket and pants in case of rain, and Marmot long underwear for colder nights.
+I’ll be starting off with Merrell Thermochill boots to start with SmartWool socks.